Classic DP: Minimum Path Sum

 and dp[..][0]

 ?
-It's actually quite simple, as the path sums for the first row and first column only have the following scenario:
+It's simple.
+The path for the first row and first column only has one way:

 // **** base case ****